peonix0/reverse-shell-X-function-call-hooking/readme.md

 ## Linux Reverse Shell
-Target system acts an client and sever is setup by connection initiator.
+Target system(attacker) acts an client and sever is setup by connection initiator(victim).

 ### Advantages
 * This remove the requirement of victim's machine IP address and port